Nyandwi/nyandwi.github.io/index.md

 **************************

 I am a graduate student at Carnegie Mellon University in MS Engineering Artificial Intelligence.
-I am broadly interested in machine learning, deep learning, computer vision, and deep robotic learning.
-My research interests are visual representation learning, image generation, vision and language, and robotic learning.
+I am broadly interested in machine learning, deep learning, computer vision, and multimodal learning.
+My research interests are visual representation learning, image generation, and vision and language.
 I also have interests in Open AI Education and opensource and I like to share educational resources and research trends on my [social](https://twitter.com/Jeande_d) [accounts](https://www.linkedin.com/in/nyandwi/).

 I completed my undergraduate studies at University of Rwanda in Electronics and Telecommunication Engineering.